Introduction

 6. Accountability

 Employees at all levels must be held accountable for food safety.
 Expectations for food safety should be clear, risk-based, and relevant.
-[2] It is particularly successful the method of “rewards and programs” which aims to reinforce positive food safety behaviors among employees.
+[2] It is particularly successful the method of “rewards and recognition programs” which aims to reinforce positive food safety behaviors among employees.

 The benefits of reward and recognition programs are: